sr-murthy/ccm/README.rst

    In [23]: G.source_code_graph.number_of_edges() - G.source_code_graph.number_of_nodes() + 2
    Out[23]: 4

-However, for one-line functions (or callables) this is unfortunately not true, because the source code graphs for such callables contain a single node, namely the sole source line, hence making the graph disconnected.
+However, for one-line functions (or callables) this is unfortunately not true, because the source code graphs for such callables contain a single node, namely the sole source line, while the bytecode graph will contain two or more instructions for the single source line (depending on the disassembly).
 This should not be a problem as the complexity functions use the bytecode graph of the incoming source code object.

 Limitations
 -----------